wolfSSL/wolfssl-examples/btle/README.md

 These examples demonstrate leightweight methods for exchanging data securley over anytype of publically visible link.

-The first phase is key establishment, which is done through some type of shared secret mechanism such as ECDH and a HKDF.
+The first phase is key establishment, which is done through ECDH and HDKF.
 ECC was choosen for these examples because its leightweight and widely used.

-The second phase is encrypted data communication and data integrity.
+Salt exchanged to provent data reply of messages.
+The enryption is done with AES CBC.
+The data integrity is done using HMAC-SHA256.

 ## ECC Encrypt/Decrypt Example